revbayes/revbayes.github.io/tutorials/ted_workflow/index.md

 {% section Overview | overview %}

 Total-evidence (or combined-evidence) dating allows us to estimate time-calibrated phylogenies for extinct and extant species in one coherent statistical framework.
-In this framework, fossils are treated as tips in the phylogeny, and their phylogenetic position and branch lengths are inferred directly from morphological data rather than specified _a prior_.
+In this framework, fossils are treated as tips in the phylogeny, and their phylogenetic position and branch lengths are inferred directly from morphological data rather than specified a priori.
 While this relieves us from the difficult (sometimes impossible) task of deriving reliable fossil-calibration densities for use in node-dating, it requires us to specify a model that (in addition to the standard components of a phylogenetic model) describes how morphological characters evolve, and how lineages diversify and produce fossils over time.

 As with all phylogenetic analyses (and divergence-time estimation in particular), inferences using total-evidence dating may be sensitive to the models we use.